 Blood sampling and processing blood samples for the PK assessment of pegcetacoplan will be collected via direct venipuncture at the time points outlined in the schedule of assessments (Table 1 and Table 2).
-PK samples will be taken 15 minutes predose at each visit.
+PK samples will be taken within 15 minutes before the administration of the study drug and strictly before the start of dosing.